wizgrav/aframe-effects/README.md

 <a-scene effects="effect1, effect2?, #customBlend">
 ```

-By selectively swapping the arguments per effect, a minimal form of branching can be performed as effects with **?** will store their results in the second argument of other effects and vice versa.
+By selectively swapping the arguments per effect, a minimal form of branching can be achieved as effects with **?** will store their results in the second argument of other effects and vice versa.
 A regular or script effect can then combine the registers.

 For some effects that generate intermediate textures as part of their technique, the material that produces their input texture can also be overriden.
 Bloom and godrays currently expose this functionality through their filter property which accepts effect chains, **that can even include the effect instance that defined them**.
 This last bit allows us to effortlesly setup feedback loops.
 Here is an example setting up a feedback loop with bloom to implement a light trail effect: